-It is no surprise to hear that chef-patron Nuno Mendes has trained at elBulli: the whole experience at Viajante resembled Adrià’s concept, just in a smaller and more informal east-London scale.
+It’s no surprise to hear that chef-patron Nuno Mendes has trained at elBulli: the whole experience at Viajante resembled Adrià’s concept, just on a smaller and more informal east-London scale.

-Let’s start from the numbers: we opted for the nine-course blind menu (yes, every course is a surprise) and went through 16 dishes.
-I had prolonged experiences in my culinary adventures, but I have never faced so many different platters in one session.
+Let’s start with the numbers: we opted for the nine-course blind menu (yes, every course is a surprise) and went through 16 dishes.
+I have had some prolonged experiences throughout my culinary adventures, but I have never faced so many different platters in one session.

 The meal began with a very appealing quartet: Thai Explosion, Amaranth with Sorrel, Squid with Ink and Apple, Young Potato with Yeast and Olive.
 The bread and butter, unexpectedly, was quite uninspiring.